- Last Updated: April 4, 2018

 - Focused ultrasound treatment does not use ionizing radiation, which means that it is possible to repeat treatment, it is possible to offer it as a salvage therapy for patients who fail radiation treatment, and it does not prevent pursuing other treatment options.

 Focused ultrasound devices have been cleared to treat the prostate in approximately 50 countries, including the United States.
 Several systems for focused ultrasound ablation of prostate tissue are available in various geographical regions, each differing in their guidance method (ultrasound vs. magnetic resonance imaging) and approach – transrectal or transurethral.
-Search this list of treatment sites to find a center near you.
+Find a center near you >

-While the FUS Foundation attempts to keep the list of sites complete, since approval, there have been many purchases of the FUS systems.
-For the latest information on availability, we recommend contacting the manufacturers.
-Their websites are EDAP (www.edap-tms.com) and Sonacare Medical (sonacaremedical.com).
+While the Foundation attempts to keep the list of sites complete, there have been many purchases of the focused ultrasound systems.
+For the latest information on availability, we recommend contacting the manufacturers – EDAP and SonaCare Medical.

 Regulatory Approval and Reimbursement

-In addition to the United States, the following geographical regions have one or more focused ultrasound devices approved for the treatment of prostate cancer as either a primary or salvage treatment: Europe, Canada, Russia, Australia, Korea, Malaysia, Indonesia, South America, and the Middle East.
+The following geographical regions have one or more focused ultrasound devices approved for the treatment of prostate cancer as either a primary or salvage treatment: the United States, Europe, Canada, Russia, Australia, Korea, Malaysia, Indonesia, South America, and the Middle East.

 Woodrum DA, Kawashima A, Gorny KR, Mynderse LA.
 Targeted prostate biopsy and MR-guided therapy for prostate cancer.
 Abdom Radiol (NY).
 2016 May;41(5):877-88. doi: 10.1007/s00261-016-0681-3.